umich-arc/spark-on-hpc/README.md

 sparkR.session(master = "local[*]")
 ```

 If you have developed your code, but you need more resources than are provided by a single compute node, you can scale out the application by submiting it as a batch slurm job.
 Save your R code to a `.R` file.
-Make a copy of `batch-job-with-R.sh` and specify your R code in the `spark-submit` command.
-Modify the slurm account and requested resources as needed.
-Then submit the slurm job with `sbatch batch-job-with-R.sh`.
+Make a copy of `batch-job-with-R.sh` then customize it with the location of your R code, your slurm account, and the compute resources you need.
+Then submit the slurm job with these commands.

 ```bash
 # Copy and customize the slurm job script to match your needs.